DHCSSza/escalator-sadilar/content/post/2024/03/Richel_Attafuah/index.md

 ---

 Today our spotlight shines on Richel Attafuah.
-Richel is a teaching assistant at the University of Ghana and a memeber of Women in Machine Learning & Data Science (WiMLDS).
+Richel is a teaching assistant at the University of Ghana and a member of Women in Machine Learning & Data Science (WiMLDS).

 ## In short
 ---